hashbrowncipher/aws-roleshell/README.md

 In the above example, `mycommand` will run with IAM role credentials defined by the `readonly` profile.

+Or you could load the appropriate environment variables into your shell by invoking roleshell without arguments:

+    $ eval $(aws --profile readonly roleshell)

 aws-roleshell makes use of the [aws-cli][aws-cli] temporary credentials cache, so multiple roleshells can re-use the same temporary credentials until they expire.
 This is especially useful for IAM roles that require MFA, because an